-Pursuant to CEQA Guidelines section 15131 and 15064(e), economic and social effects such as gentrification and displacement are only considered under CEQA where these effects would cause substantial adverse physical impacts on the environment.
+Pursuant to CEQA Guidelines 15131 and 15064(e), economic and social effects such as gentrification and displacement are only considered under CEQA where these effects would cause substantial adverse physical impacts on the environment.
 Only where economic or social effects have resulted in adverse physical changes in the environment, such as "blight" or "urban decay" have courts upheld environmental analysis that consider such effects.
-But without such a connection to an adverse physical change, consideration of social or economic impacts "shall not be considered a significant effect" per CEQA Guidelines section 15382.
+But without such a connection to an adverse physical change, consideration of social or economic impacts "shall not be considered a significant effect" per CEQA Guidelines 15382.
 While the Eastern Neighborhoods PEIR disclosed that adoption of the Eastern Neighborhoods Rezoning and Area Plans could contribute to gentrification and displacement, it did not determine that these potential socio-economic effects would result in significant adverse physical impacts on the environment.

-The proposed project involves retention of the existing building, including approximately 6,120 square feet of commercial space and approximately 2,070 square feet of residential space.
-Approximately 9,710 square feet of residential space (comprised of eight residential units, of which seven would be net new units) would be added to the project site.
-These direct effects of the proposed project on population and housing would not result in new or substantially more severe significant population impacts on the physical environment beyond those identified in the Eastern Neighborhoods PEIR.
-The project's contribution to indirect effects on the physical environment attributable to population growth are evaluated in this initial study under land use, transportation and circulation, noise, air quality, greenhouse gas emissions, recreation, utilities and service systems, and public services.
+The proposed project would include eight dwelling units and 8,0000 sf of retail, resulting in a net increase of eight dwelling units and a net decrease of approximately 4,200 square feet of retail space.
+These direct effects of the proposed project on population and housing would not result in new or substantially more severe significant impacts on population and housing beyond those identified in the Eastern Neighborhoods PEIR.
+The project's contribution to indirect effects of population growth identified in the Eastern Neighborhoods PEIR on land use, traffic and transportation, air quality, noise, public services, utilities, and recreational resources are evaluated under each of those topics in this initial study below.

-Тор oics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 3.
-CULTURAL AND PALEONTOLOGICAL RESOURCES-Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5, including those resources listed in Article 10 or Article 11 of the San Francisco Planning Code? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? \boxtimes
+Тор vics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 3.
+CULTURAL AND PALEONTOLOGICAL RESOURCES-Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5, including those resources listed in Article 10 or Article 11 of the San Francisco Planning Code? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d) Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes